skchanah/skchanah.github.io/_pages/about.md

 Bringing Art Education to everyone is always my dream and what I have been yearning to achieve with my life.
 I am an Art enthusiast (especially Asian Art) and a believer that Art embodies the quality of human-being - we are of free-will to create our own stories and values.
 My favourite artists are Claude Monet and recently [shumkwanyi](https://www.instagram.com/arsimsim/).
 My favorite architect is Kengo Kuma (I have been collecting miniature of his work).
 My favourite and calm-me-down piece of music is [Clair De Lune by Debussy](https://www.youtube.com/watch?v=c977QdbTImU).
 Lately I am so astonished by film Oppenheimer by Christopher Nolan.

 Being a big language nerd, I am currently picking up my German and Japanese in the meantime of learning Arabic.
-I built a [`language summariser`](https://github.com/skchanah/TextSummarizer) on my leisure time.

 Other Areas I could spend days and nights on: